jerry-ye-xu/jerry-ye-xu.github.io/about.md

 I keep an eye out for Asia's tech space, especially China.
 I studied Japanese in school and speak Mandarin.

 I also happen to be a huge fan of podcasts, having hosted one in a prior life.
-My current favourites are The Tim Ferris Show, Disrupting Japan, and China Tech Talk.
+My current favourites are The Tim Ferris Show, Disrupting Japan, and a16z.

 Disclaimer: I am not affiliated nor compensated in any way.

 <h3 class="no_toc">Don't hesitate to <a href="mailto:jerryxu2500@gmail.com">reach out!</a></h3>

 ### Relevant Coursework

+Here is a brief summary of coursework that is relevant for my career interests.

 __Computer Science:__
-- Data structures & Algorithms
+- Data structures & algorithms
 - Systems programming
-- Models of computation
-- Software construction & Design I
 - Distributed systems
 - Databases I & II
 - Discrete optimisation